-Pending Discriminatory Law.
+Discriminatory Laws.
 South Carolina enacted two laws in 2019 and 2022.
 Together, they make the release of the original birth record dependent on consent of any listed birthparents.
-The 2019 law applies only to adoptions finalized after July 1, 2019.
-The 2022 law is not effective until May 16, 2023, though it will apply to all adoptions no matter the date of finalization.
-It will still require birthparent permission to release the record but it will require redaction of birthparent names if two birthparents are listed on the birth record but only one gives permission to release the record.
-The record will be released unredacted if all birthparents listed on the birth record are deceased.
+The 2019 law applied only to adoptions finalized after July 1, 2019.
+The 2022 law, however, became effective on May 16, 2023, and now makes birthparent consent and redactions applicable to all adoptions, no matter the date of finalization.

 Court Records.
 Court records in adoptions are sealed and may only be released by court order.
 No person may obtain the court records in an adoption without establishing good cause for the court order.

 Identifying Information.
 For adoptions finalized through the state’s public adoption agency, identifying information may be released through a state-administered adoption reunion registry if 1) the adoptee is 21 years of age; 2) all parties consent in writing; and 3) the parties “undergo counseling by the adoption agency concerning the effects of the disclosure.”
 South Carolina law in 2017 expanded the list of people who may obtain or request identifying information from the state’s public agency to include birth grandparents and birth siblings.
 The adoption reunion registry service is not available for people whose placements and adoptions involved a private child-placing agency.

 Descendant Rights.
 Descendants of South Carolina-born adopted people have no specific rights to obtain the adopted person’s original birth record, or any other records, except by court order.

 Nuts!
 Petitioners in South Carolina adoptions may use fictitious names to hide actual names “where necessary to avoid disclosure of identities of parties or persons.”